 Playing with Frank Catalano who also joined you while recording Honor, you got to jazz-music.
 Following your words, this experience became a certain point of reloading.
 What did you learn at that point and how much this particular experience changed your musical accents?

 JC: It has been so long since I’d played any straight-ahead and probably not since I’d been in my teens.
 I had a big band teacher when I was 15 or 16.
 This guy – Jerry Drauden was rooted in big band stuff.
 I had a Brazilian teacher at that time.
 This guy – Hugh Wilson, really rooted in Brazilian music.
 It has been a long time since I had played something like that.
-The challenge from going and playing The Complex local gigs, where the things are loud and you can hit the drums hard – going from there to playing intimate dinner-theatre rooms where the front row is basically 16-feet\inches from the front of your bass drum.
-But you’re still playing ferociously and super-up-tempo.
-Versions of “Impressions”, Coltrane stuff.
+The challenge from going and playing The Complex local gigs, where the things are loud, and you can hit the drums hard – going from there to playing intimate dinner-theatre rooms where the front row is basically 16-feet\inches from the front of your bass drum.
+But you’re still playing ferociously and super-up-tempo—versions of “Impressions”, Coltrane stuff.

 It’s a challenge to bring your bass-line dynamics down and still be able to play with dynamics.
 It took me about a year-year and a half to get back to where I was really comfortable at those speeds and those velocities.
 But coming out of this stuff makes you just such a better drummer!
 If you can play that stuff as quiet as a church mouse, you can really explore the outer reaches of your technique.
 And obviously playing with un-amplified bass, un-amplified piano and saxophone…Drums are loud!
-You got to be able to hit them in a way that’s congruent with the dynamic limitations of the other instruments.
+You got to be able to hit them in a congruent way with the dynamic limitations of the other instruments.

 To a point, “The Parable” sounds like a reference to that experience – such a perfectly captured that beatnik-era bebop, you’ve always been a fan of.
 What were your aims like with this particular record?

 So it’s like: you shoot yourself in the foot.
 BUT to not go to those places is really doing a disservice for yourself.
 Really like: “I don’t like this part of my body!
 I don’t like this part of myself!
 I don’t like the way I am in these situations!” – those are parts of us.
 And I think, the more we can accept those things and celebrate them somehow, the more of intact human being we become.
-I don’t think…Obviously, Chris Speed and those guys are fantastic musicians, Playing with Chris it’s just…an absolute honour.
+I don’t think…Obviously, Chris Speed and those guys are fantastic musicians, Playing with Chris is just…an absolute honour.

 We played a lot of live gigs together, after that.
-I played with very few people playing the drums but really playing the drums so can watch this person playing (laughs ).
+I played with very few people playing the drums but really playing the drums so I can watch this person playing (laughs ).
 And Speed is definitely of that level!
 Everybody else too.
 Chris, in particular, was really stand out on that session.
-But again, I think The Complex, and the concept of the band: “Let’s just be ok with the moment in time!
-And let’s just document whenever we can!”
+But again, I think The Complex, and the concept of the band: “Let’s be ok with the moment in time!
+And let’s document whenever we can!”

 But when you’re playing together.
 What helps you to capture these feelings?

-If you’re cognizant of the harmonics you’re living in that’s it’s easier to provide additional harmony and context for those things when you’re congruent as opposed to like: “Ok!
-No matter what happens in the February from 15th to 25th, I’m gonna be here, we’re gonna create this album!” – maybe not!
-For me, it’s better to always be creative.
+If you’re cognizant of the harmonics you’re living in, that’s it’s easier to provide additional harmony and context for those things when you’re congruent as opposed to like: “Ok!
+No matter what happens in the February from 15th to 25th, I’m gonna be here; we’re gonna create this album!” – maybe not!
+For me, it’s better always to be creative.
 And when you get together, you could celebrate that creativity.